draliceviolett/Scriptor-Jekyll-Theme/_posts/2023-02-01-what-i-read-in-january-2023.md

 [<cite>The Things That We Lost</cite>, by Jyoti Patel](/blog-tour-the-things-that-we-lost/) - 5*

-<cite>Seven Empty Houses</cite>, by Samantha Schweblin, translated by Megan McDowell - 4*
+<cite>Seven Empty Houses</cite>, by Samanta Schweblin, translated by Megan McDowell - 4*

 <cite>Maskerade</cite>, by Terry Pratchett - 4.5*